 Dry Ice (CO2) is an effective treatment for wheat.
 Dry ice can be purchased at many grocery stores, but you may need to ask.
 It will kill adult insects and larvae, but may not take care of eggs.
 You can learn how to use dry ice as a treatment method here.

-Freezing does not damage grain like heating does.
-Take care of insects by freezing up to 15 pounds in a moisture proof container for 2-3 days.
-Take the package out of the freezer and allow to sit at room temperature for 24 hours.
+Freezing does not damage grain as heating does.
+Take care of insects by freezing up to 15 pounds in a moisture-proof container for 2-3 days.
+Take the package out of the freezer and allow it to sit at room temperature for 24 hours.
 Refreeze for 2-3 additional days.
-Allow to return to room temperature before packaging for long term storage.
+Allow it to return to room temperature before packaging for long-term storage.

 Wheat may be treated for insects by mixing 1 cup of diatomaceous earth with 40 pounds of wheat berries.
 Be sure to avoid breathing in the dust while mixing.
 It has no taste and is not harmful to humans.
 Personally, I do not use this method because I don’t like mixing anything in with my food.

-Diatomaceous Earth is a natural substance that come in the form of a white powder.
+Diatomaceous Earth is a natural substance that comes in the form of a white powder.
 It is produced from the fossilized remains of marine diatoms.
-Is has sharp microscopic spines, making it hazardous to exoskeletal insects.
+It has sharp microscopic spines, making it hazardous to exoskeletal insects.
 The spines create microscopic wounds in the insects, resulting in their death.
 Creatures with internal skeletons (like us) are unaffected by the diatom shells.

 There are different forms of diatomaceous earth, some of which are dangerous to humans.
 Do not use the kind intended for pool filters.
-Safe forms may be purchased at your local feed store, garden center, hardware store or check online price here.
+Safe forms may be purchased at your local feed store, garden center, hardware store, or check online prices here.